ediardo/kommandr/README.md

 # kommandr.com

-Kommandr had a simple yet ambitious charter: be a social application that enables users to discover, learn about, save, and share commands.
+Kommandr has a simple yet ambitious charter: be a social application that enables users to discover, learn about, save, and share commands.

 Things you can do with the Kommandr MVP: